-On a Saturday evening last August my other half and I and left the Upper East Side of Manhattan in a taxi bound for JFK.
+On a Saturday evening in August of 2018 my other half and I and left the Upper East Side of Manhattan in a taxi bound for JFK.
 Excitement and apprehension were in the air as we were eager to leave, but about to commend our kids to my mother in law for a week.
 We had, and have not since, been away for so long from our children.
 After arriving, we were informed that we were extremely early.
 Stuck in the purgatory of the waiting area outside the terminal, we polished off of dinner in a nondescript diner, eagerly biding our time.
 After a period of time, we passed through security and boarded our red-eye to Santa Marta by way of Bogota.

 Having gathered a little bit of sleep on the plane, we were in Santa Marta, and it was a glorious radiant morning.
 Into a taxi bound for Hotel Tayromar we went.
 After a drive through this unfamiliar country and a conversation utilizing my rusty Spanish, we arrived.
 With the day free and our bags stowed at the hotel, fighting the need for sleep, we took to the streets.
 Cafe Ikaro was adjacent, thus it was the next logical stop for coffee and a bite to eat.
 We snapped some excellent photos following an afternoon rainstorm.

 When we roused from an early evening nap, a steak and ceviche dinner followed.
 We had introductions and some time to get familiar with the group who would enter our lives for the next five days.
 After conversing with our guides and fellow travelers, we turned in, prepared for the journey ahead.

 Day 1 - Santa Marta to Wiwa Camp